What is Degenerative Disc Disease?

 More women than men develop DDD.
-Smoking puts people at higher risk2, as does work that requires strenuous physical labor, particularly on the night shift.3 On the other hand, lack of participation in athletic activity is also a risk factor.4 Among young people, being overweight or obese is strongly associated with both presence and severity of DDD.5 Thankfully, most people with DDD have no symptoms.
+Smoking puts people at higher risk, as does work that requires strenuous physical labor, particularly on the night shift.
+On the other hand, lack of participation in athletic activity is also a risk factor.
+Among young people, being overweight or obese is strongly associated with both presence and severity of DDD.

 What Causes Degenerative Disc Disease?

-The precise cause of disc degeneration in any given person is usually unknown.
 Doctors used to think that age and overuse simply wore out the discs.
-Generations of coal miners, carpenters, cattle ranchers, and mechanics with bad backs provide plenty of anecdotal evidence that wear and tear does play some role in DDD.
-But researchers now believe that a genetic predisposition is the most important predictor of developing disc deterioration.6
+Although there is anecdotal evidence that long-term physical labor can contribute to DDD, researchers now believe that a genetic predisposition is the most important predictor of developing disc deterioration.

-As a disc ages, it’s subjected to continual biomechanical stressors.
+As a disc ages, it’s subjected to continual bio-mechanical stressors.
 It dries out, becoming flatter and less flexible.
 Small tears and other irregularities further compromise the disc’s structure, and it becomes less able to absorb shock than when it was intact and healthy.
-With less support from the disc, nearby facet joints and vertebrae must pick up the slack.
-A damaged disc may also protrude into the spinal canal, crowding the space and impinging on nearby nerves.

-For many people, DDD produces no symptoms.
+For many people, Degenerative Disc Disease produces no symptoms.
 Those who do have symptoms most often report back pain.
 DDD pain is a type of radiculopathy.
 Those with cervical DDD may have pain in the arm, neck, or shoulder.
 Pain in those with lumbar DDD may extend into the buttocks, leg, or foot.

-If at least 6 weeks of conservative treatment (see Treatment) is ineffective, he or she will probably also order a magnetic resonance imaging (MRI) scan of the spine.
+If at least 6 weeks of conservative treatment is ineffective, he or she will probably also order an MRI scan of the spine.

-Treatment of DDD begins with conservative treatments like physical therapy and nonopioid medications, progressing to prescription pain medication and other interventions as needed.
+Treatment of DDD is dependent on the intensity of your back pain.
+At Inspired Spine, if you haven’t had prior treatment, and surgery isn’t needed, we begin with conservative treatments like physical therapy and nonopioid medications, progressing to prescription pain medication and other interventions as needed.

 Physical therapy can strengthen the muscles that support the spine, relieving pressure on compromised discs, alleviating pain, and improving flexibility.
 Aquatic therapy is also a great way to relax the back, improve body mechanics, and tone back muscles.
 Modalities used to relieve the pain of DDD include massage, heat, ice, and electrical stimulation (see Transcutaneous Electrical Nerve Stimulation [TENS], below).
 Another option to improve posture and support the spine is bracing the back with a simple corset or a rigid plastic jacket.

-Nonsteroidal anti-inflammatory drugs (NSAIDs), such as naproxen (Aleve) and ibuprofen (Advil), are the first line of defense in the medical treatment of DDD.
+Over the counter Nonsteroidal anti-inflammatory drugs (NSAIDs) are the first line of defense in the medical treatment of DDD.
 Doctors also sometimes prescribe medications classified as anticonvulsants.
-These medications, such as gabapentin (Neurontin) block certain nerve pain signals in patients with DDD.
+These medications block certain nerve pain signals in patients with DDD.
 Muscle relaxants can be useful, too, and antidepressants, antianxiety agents, and sleep aids can address the depression, stress, and sleeplessness often associated with degenerative disc conditions.

 To block transmission of pain signals and reduce inflammation in the spinal canal, your doctor can inject anesthetic medications or corticosteroids into the space surrounding the spinal cord (the epidural space).